 He next wrote the music and lyrics for THE BAKER’S WIFE, followed by a musical version of Studs Terkel’s WORKING, to which he contributed four songs and which he also adapted and directed, winning the Drama Desk Award as best director.
 He also co-directed the television production, which was presented as part of the PBS “American Playhouse” series.
 Next came songs for a one-act musical for children, CAPTAIN LOUIE, and a children’s book, THE PERFECT PEACH.
 He then wrote music for three of the songs in the Off-Broadway revue, PERSONALS, lyrics to Charles Strouse’s music for RAGS, and music and lyrics for CHILDREN OF EDEN.

-Mr. Schwartz provided music and lyrics for the original television musical, GEPPETTO, seen on The Wonderful World of Disney and recently adapted for the stage as MY SON PINOCCHIO.
-He has released two CDs on which he sings new songs, entitled RELUCTANT PILGRIM and UNCHARTED TERRITORY.
+Mr. Schwartz provided music and lyrics for the original television musical, GEPPETTO, subsequently adapted for the stage as MY SON PINOCCHIO.
+He has released two CDs on which he sings new songs, RELUCTANT PILGRIM and UNCHARTED TERRITORY.

 His first opera, SEANCE ON A WET AFTERNOON, premiered at Opera Santa Barbara in the fall of 2009 and was recently produced by New York City Opera.

-Under the auspices of the ASCAP Foundation, he runs musical theatre workshops in New York and Los Angeles and serves on the ASCAP board; he is also currently President of the Dramatists’ Guild.
-For further information, please visit http://www.stephenschwartz.com.
+Under the auspices of the ASCAP Foundation, he runs musical theatre workshops in New York and Los Angeles and serves on the ASCAP board; he is also a member of the Council of the Dramatists’ Guild.

 For a more detailed Schwartz history (including personal interviews), see Stephen Schwartz’s official biography by Carol de Giere at http://www.defyinggravitythebook.com/.